INGV/exist-fdsn-station/README.md

 ```

-Alternatively fdsn-station and eXist-db can be buylt and deployed in one shot:
+Alternatively fdsn-station and eXist-db can be built and deployed in one shot:

 ```